Lithos-hub/iMovies/README.md

 * New section 'Search' added.
 * Now you can search for movies and see information such as the platforms where those movies are available for streaming, buying or renting.

+Version 1.7.2

+* More info is shown in Search section: dynamic movie genres (the API returns an ID for each movie genre and you have to 'translate' it in the specific genre) and each movie overview.
+* Some aesthetic improvements in that section have been added.

 ## Project setup
 ```
 npm install